WiIIiam278/HuskSync/docs/FAQs.md

 HuskSync makes use of both MySQL and Redis for optimal data synchronization.

-When a user changes servers, in addition to data being saved to MySQL, it is also cached via the Redis server with a temproary expiry key.
+When a user changes servers, in addition to data being saved to MySQL, it is also cached via the Redis server with a temporary expiry key.
 When changing servers, the receiving server detects the key and sets the user data from Redis.
 When a player rejoins the network, the system fetches the last-saved data snapshot from the MySQL Database.

 This approach is able to dramatically improve both synchronization performance and reliability.
 A few other techniques are used to optimize this process, such as compressing the serialized user data json using Snappy.